 Things to Consider When Buying a Travel Camera

 For those just getting started as travel photographers, words such as aperture, mirrorless, shutter speed, and full-frame may be terms you are not too familiar with.
-However, once you understand the basics none of it is too complicated.
+However, once you understand the basics, none of it is too complicated.
 The key points lie in the type of camera you’d like, cost, photography style, weight, and features.

 DSLR vs. Mirrorless:

-Since mirrorless cameras have fewer parts in the body the cameras weigh less and can provide better speed.
-The only drawback when purchasing a mirrorless camera is the lack of available lenses and accessories.
+When first put on the market, mirrorless cameras couldn’t hold a light on the old DSLRs in terms of quality.
+However, mirrorless cameras are now on par with DSLRs – if not better.
+Since mirrorless cameras have fewer parts in the body, the cameras weigh less and can provide better speed.
+The only drawback of a mirrorless camera is the lack of available lenses and accessories.
 Until recent models, mirrorless cameras lacked weatherproofing, a pivotal detail for professional photographers.

 Compression vs. Resolution